Medical Policy: 02.04.45

 Evaluation of Women with Signs or Symptoms: The U.S. Food and Drug Administration has recently cleared for marketing a qualitative serum test, which appears to improve the predictability of ovarian cancer in women with pelvic masses.
 This is not a screening test, but may be useful in evaluating women with a pelvic mass.
 The test evaluates five biomarkers: 1) transthyretin, 2) apolipoprotein A-1, 3) B2 microglobulin, 4) transferrin, and 5) CA 125.
 This test is cleared for use in women older than 18 years, with an already detected ovarian adnexal mass needing surgery.
 Clinical utility is not yet established.

-- When a patient with a suspicious or persistent complex adnexal mass requires a surgical evaluation, a physician trained to appropriately stage and debulk ovarian cancer, such as a gynecologic oncologist, should perform the operation.
+When a patient with a suspicious or persistent complex adenexal mass requires surgical evaluation, a physician trained to appropriately stage and debulk ovarian cancer, such as a gynecologic oncologist, should perform the operation.
+This should be done in a hospital facility that has the necessary support and consultative services (e.g. frozen section pathology) to optimize the patient’s outcome.
+When a malignant ovarian tumor is discovered and the appropriate operation cannot be properly performed, a gynecologic oncologist should be consulted intraoperatively if possible.

 National Comprehensive Cancer Network (NCCN)